See the installation instructions if you are not familiar with the standard installation procedure of tarballs or RPMs.

 StrategoXT had to be configured with the location of the CPL.
 If

-the CPL was available, then it was used for
+the CPL was available, then it was used for all programs compiled

 with this installation of StrategoXT.
 In StrategoXT 0.11 we